This post may contain affiliate links. Read our disclosure policy here.

 - In a large skillet, heat the vegetable oil over medium-high heat.
 Working in batches, place the shredded pork in an even layer in the skillet.
 Cook until the edges develop a brown crust.

-- To serve, place some of the pork onto a tortilla and top with cheese, salsa, guacamole, and sour cream.
+- Top the crunchy tostadas with carnitas, cheese, salsa, guacamole, and sour cream.

 Are these toddler friendly?
 The jalapeño worries me a little.
 My two-year-old can handle a tiny bit of heat but not much!